wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

             be randomly selected between +/- 0.5 section/segment length; to
             avoid the randomized longitudinal placement, set the offset value to ‘0’ for no offset.

+          - `“absolute_offset”`: The value (Double) is the distance (micrometers) that the center coordinate of the fiber is shifted along the z-axis from the longitudinal center of the proximal medium.
+This value is additive with `"offset"`.

           - `“seed”`: The value (Integer) seeds the random number generator before any random offsets are created.
 Required only if “offset”